**Remember** If you would like one of the M24 hoodies, order them when you sign up!

 There is plenty of space for you to set up a tent or canopy directly along the course, which is what the majority of participants will do and we encourage you to do the same no matter which time option you are competing in.
 The park will be open Friday night and you may camp for free.
 Relay teams are encouraged to decorate their team tents and bring tailgating games to play between your turn to run.

-If you are unable to make pre-race packet pick-up, we will be have packet pick-up Saturday at the Hess Recreation Area from 5:15am - 6:45am.
-After that time, we will start closing packet pick-up so the volunteers can finish setting up the aid station for the race.
+We will be have bib and shirt pick-up Saturday at the Hess Recreation Area pavilion from 5:15am - 6:45am.
 We will not accept race day registration.
 The race starts at 7 a.m.

 Food and water will be available every 1.5 miles located just past the start/finish line.
 The aid station pavilion will be fully stocked and will include a variety of foods such as fresh fruit, chips, energy bars, sandwiches and snacks.
 We will also have special items such as grilled cheese, perogies and soup throughout the race day.
 Relay team members will have access to the aid station while they are running but all teams should plan on bringing their own food to eat while they are waiting for their turn to run again.

-Medical support will be provided by the Geisinger Sports Medicine/Orthopaedic Institute and they will be onsite for the entire race.
+Medical support will once again be provided by the Geisinger Sports Medicine/Orthopaedic Institute and they will be onsite for the entire race.

 The bathrooms will be conveniently situated next to the tenting area and aid station pavilion.
-There is also a shower facility on site for your convenience.
+There is also an outside shower facility on site for your convenience.

 The relay option will span the entire 24 hours.
 The teams will rotate 1 runner every hour, in a predetermined order, to complete the 24 hours.
 Each team member at the end will have run a total of 6 hours.
 The accumulative mileage of the entire team will determine the winners.